lordslair/nacritan/README.md

 This project is a backend for a Tactical Interface (IT) in the game Nacridan.
 Its purpose is to parse data received from JS user scripts.
-It's done by a Python backend (Flask API) querying a MySQL DB.
+It's done by a Python backend (Flask API) querying a MongoDB.

 All of this inside Docker containers for portable purposes.
 These containers are powered up by Kubernetes.